-Represents an adjustment to include additional transaction costs of \$4 million, which are expected to be incurred in connection with this offering.
-Total transaction costs recorded in the historical statement of earnings were \$9 million for the year ended December 31, 2020.
-An adjustment of \$4 million was also made to increase accumulated deficit as described in (d) above.
+Represents an adjustment to include additional transaction costs of \$ million, which are expected to be incurred in association with consummating the initial public offering.
+Total transaction costs recorded in the historical statement of earnings are \$ million.
+An adjustment of \$ million was also made to reduce accumulated deficit as described in (c) above.